brief illustration for post 18-comp

 How to draw internal forces diagrams of the portal frame-pin supports at the base?

-We have tension force=p*h/L, for column AB, at joint b, the compression force for member bc will be (P-p/2)=p/2 acting at joint c, then We have compression force=P*h/L acting at joint D for the member DC.
+ย We have tension force=p*h/L for column AB at joint b.
+The compression force for member bc will be (P-p/2)=p/2 acting at joint c.
+Then, we have compression force=P*h/L acting at joint D for member DC.
 That was a review of portal frames that have two-hinged support.

-For the shear force, at joint A we have positive force=P*h/L, which will act till the joint.
-The P*h/L acting anticlockwise will create a negative shear for member BC, from D to C we have a negative shear force = P/2 till joint C.
+For the shear force at joint A, we have a positive force = P*h/L, which will act until the joint.
+The P*h/L acting anticlockwise will create a negative shear for member BC.
+From D to C, we have a negative shear force = P/2 until joint C.

 For the bending moment diagram, we have a moment at joint b=P/2h, at the corner, there is a moment. at the middle moment=0, then continue to joint C the value is Ph/2.